tzezar/datagrid/sites/docs/src/routes/quick-start/getting-started/_components/documentation.md

 Inside the `body` slot, we display data cells.
 For each row, we display a `<Datagrid.Row>`.

-> Notice that we used `datagrid.internal.paginatedData` and not our own data we provided, because the data logic is applied within the datagrid.
-At this point, I want you to know that the datagrid provides, among other things:
+> Notice that we used `datagrid.state.processedData` and not our own data we provided, because the data logic is applied within the datagrid.

-- `datagrid.internal.sortedData`
-- `datagrid.internal.filteredData`
-- `datagrid.internal.paginatedData`

-The first two probably won't be often useful to you, but `datagrid.paginatedData` is used in `client mode` to display rows split into pages, with sorting and filtering logic applied.

 Again, `<Datagrid.Row>` includes both styling and logic.
 Inside each row, we need to display the corresponding data cells.
 Therefore, we iterate over `datagrid.columns`.